pmcharrison/psynet-mirror/docs/experimenter/assets.rst

 """""""""""""""""""""""""""""""""

 You can create an asset within a module by passing it to the module constructor's ``assets`` argument.
-This argument expects a list, and you can populate this list with multiple assets.
+This argument expects a dictionary.
 For example:

 ::